istio/istio.io/content/en/blog/2026/retirement-of-gcr.io/index.md

 `registry.istio.io` works today, but **it is not ready for production use**.
 We expect it to be ready by May 2026, and we will update this post when it is production ready.

-For now, **please update your test and development clusters to pull from `registry.istio.io` so that we can catch any issues before labeling it as production-ready.**
+For now, **please update your test and development clusters to pull from `registry.istio.io` so we can catch any issues before labeling it as production-ready.**

 ### Using `istioctl`